stew-anderson/blog/_posts/2025-10-20-experimenting-with-ai-agents-in-my-home-network.markdown

 Take a more complex solution - adding mac address filtering on the AP, I wouldn't attempt to automate this, as it is clearly an edge case that seldom happens, so would just handle as they happen.
 However the save here could be considerable, not only will I save time doing the steps to implement mac address filtering, but I'll not need to invest time in a complex automation ruleset to make it happen in the first place - just a well crafted prompt is all that is needed.

-I have one more cherry I'm adding to this eco system, I run a documentation site locally that contains all documentation on how my network is set up and the reasoning behind the vlans etc. As the AI agents make changes, they also need to make sure the documentation is an accurate representation of its state - what a time saver. *Then it will feel like their working for me...*
+I have one more cherry I'm adding to this eco system, I run a documentation site locally that contains all documentation on how my network is set up and the reasoning behind the vlans etc. As the AI agents make changes, they also need to make sure the documentation is an accurate representation of its state - what a time saver.

 ## What does this mean for the next admin?
 The plan was always to bring my son into the fold to support in maintaining our uptime and increasing my resiliency by starting to look after the network and services.
 But what will that look like, will it be mainly adopting "prompt engineering" as the core skill, not a bad skill to have, but a worry that he might not understand the commands the AI agent is wishing to run: `rm -rf /` :smiling_imp:.